Whitehorse teacher involved in altercation with student resigns

-Positive behavior support coach Robert Mueller-Owens was accused of punching and pulling braids out of the head of an 11-year-old girl on Feb.
+Positive behavior support coach Robert Mueller-Owens was accused of punching and pulling hair extensions out of the head of an 11-year-old girl on Feb.
 13 at Whitehorse Middle School on the East Side.

-The girl is black and Mueller-Owens is white, and the incident came after six cases this year in which teachers used the n-word in front of students.
-Those teachers have resigned as well, although the Madison teachers union has said the word was never used against a student or meant to be derogatory.
+The girl is black and Mueller-Owens is white.
+The incident came after six cases this year in which teachers used the N-word in front of students.
+Those teachers have resigned as well, although the Madison teachers union said Friday the word was never used against a student or meant to be derogatory.

 In a statement in response to Mueller-Owens’ resignation, the School Board said: “We are fully committed to creating welcoming and safe schools for all, where every child is valued and cared for, and we are more resolved than ever to move forward in that work.
 It is our responsibility to support our students of color and to create the environments that all of our students deserve.
 We are committed to this work in our role as board decision makers and as representatives of our community.”

-District Attorney Ismael Ozanne, who is black, on March 6 declined to file charges against Mueller-Owens, saying: "I am aware of public narratives about this incident. ...
-Some members of our community have coupled this information with their own experience, drawing conclusions that are simply wrong."
+District Attorney Ismael Ozanne on March 6 declined to file charges against Mueller-Owens, saying: “I am aware of public narratives about this incident. … Some members of our community have coupled this information with their own experience, drawing conclusions that are simply wrong.”

-The week before, superintendent Jennifer Cheatham called the incident involving Mueller-Owens "especially horrific" and said that "No matter what comes out of the police investigation, there was a failure on our part."
+The week before, district Superintendent Jennifer Cheatham called the incident involving Mueller-Owens “especially horrific” and said “no matter what comes out of the police investigation, there was a failure on our part.”

 As part of a separation agreement Mueller-Owens and the district signed Wednesday, the district agreed to continue paying him his regular salary and other benefits through the end of this school year, and to continue health insurance coverage through the end of 2019.